z80dev/dracontion/README.md

 dracontion roughly follows the approach defined by the [Default Framework](https://github.com/fullyallocated/Default), with a few modifications

+application state will be distributed across appropriate module contracts

+policy contracts will expose an interface for effecting state changes

+plugins will enable interconnected procedures across dracontion instances

+these instances can exist on different chains

+you can think of dracontion like an integrated app store for on-chain applications which can all communicate with each other

 ### plugins (final name TBD)

 In addition to modules (encapsulating state) and policies (encapsulating user-facing logic) we introduce the idea of plugins, providing useful functionality to policies while not necessarily being user-facing contracts themselves.